danialfarid/ng-file-upload/README.md

 <div|button|input type="file"|ngf-select|ngf-drop...
   ngf-select="" or "upload($files, $file, $event)" // called when files are selected or cleared ngf-drop="" or "upload($files, $file, $event)" // called when files being dropped
-    // You can have ng-model or ngf-change instead of specifying function for ngf-drop and ngf-select ng-model="myFiles" // binds the selected/dropped file or files to the scope model
+    // You can use ng-model or ngf-change instead of specifying function for ngf-drop and ngf-select ng-model="myFiles" // binds the valid selected/dropped file or files to the scope model
     // could be an array or single file depending on ngf-multiple and ngf-keep values. ngf-change="upload($files, $file, $newFiles, $duplicateFiles, $event)"
+    // called when files are selected, dropped, or cleared ng-disabled="boolean" // disables this element ng-model-options="{updateOn: {'change', 'click', 'drop', 'paste'}, allowInvalid: false, debounce: 0}" // angular
+    // model options.
+You can disable resetting on 'click' (old ngf-reset-on-click option),
+    // updating on some other events like 'paste', allowing invalid files in the model and
-    // called when files are selected, dropped, or cleared ng-disabled="boolean" // disables this element ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files
+    // debouncing the model update to the later time in miliseconds.
+See angular ng-model-options for more info. ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files